Table of Contents

 What are mosquito eating birds?

-Mosquito eating birds are those which feeds on mosquitoes and some of them also eat their larvae.
-Thus mosquito eating birds are useful and beneficial in controlling population of mosquitoes to some extent.
-These birds do not rely solely on eating mosquitoes for food, and they also eats other insects and pests in your garden and backyard.
+The birds which feed on mosquitoes and some even on their larvae are called mosquito eating birds.
+Therefore, the existence of such birds is helpful and advantageous in curbing the number of mosquitoes to some degree.
+These birds do not only rely on mosquitoes as their food, but they also prey other insects and pest in your garden and back yard.

 What birds eat mosquitoes?